gravitational/teleport/rfd/0066-ip-based-validation.md

 ## What

 Additional validation based on client IP for creating and using certificates.
-User can define which IP addresses can create certificates and from where they can be used.
+Certificate can be used only with the same client IP as the one used to generate it.

 ## Why